 Finally, about 1% of women are biopsied, and cancer is detected in 0.6% of all cases.
 Taken together, this means that there are 3,000,000 * 0.6% = 18,000 positive cases (cancers) each year, and 3,000,000 * 99,4% = 2,982,000 normal cases (healthy women).
 69% of those 18,000 cancer cases are found by only one of the two radiologists (i.e., the other radiologist missed the cancer) .

-Figure 1: Screening stages in a blinded double-read screening system (example data from Germany).
+The following diagram shows the number of cases per stage in a blinded double-read screening system (example data from Germany):

 Let's now look at the performance of the average radiologist at the point of screening and before the consensus conference: The average sensitivity and specificity of a German radiologist is 84.4% and 94.0%, respectively .
 This means that, on average, a radiologist detects 84.4% of the screen-detected cancers and misses 15.6% — which are then only detected because of the second radiologist.
 These are the false negatives of the radiologist.
 Similarily, a radiologist correctly classifies 94.0% of the normal cases as negative, but also deems 6.0% of actually negative cases as positives.
 These are the false positive cases of the radiologist.

 When both radiologists miss a cancer, it will either be found in the next screening round or it will manifest as a so called "interval cancer" (a cancer found in the interval between two screening rounds).
 Those cases are not part of this evaluation.

 The goal of decision referral is to support the radiologist with AI to improve both the sensitivity as well as the specificity (i.e., reduce false negatives and false positives).
 At the same time, AI is also not perfect and cannot make 100% correct predictions for all cases.
 Therefore, the goal of decision referral is to combine the human expertise of radiologists with the technical capabilities of AI today.